spraakbanken/sparv-pipeline/docs/user-manual/corpus-configuration.md

 > [!NOTE]
 > Most annotators in Sparv have one or more options that can be fine-tuned using the configuration file.
 Each module
-> have their own section in the file, like the `metadata` and `export` sections in the example above.
+> has its own section in the file, like the `metadata` and `export` sections in the example above.
 > By using the `sparv modules` command you can get a list of the available configuration keys and their descriptions.

 ## Corpus Config Wizard